Aleeshakara/interactive/README.md

 ![Image](https://github.com/Aleeshakara/interactive-frontend/blob/main/assets/images/favicon.png)

-This is my first attempt at a Javascript website...
+This is my first attempt at a Javascript website.
+I chose to design a memory game and I used the "Simon" game as inspiration.

 I started project, which can be updated and improved as my knowledge and experience grows.